 Arepas are a delicious and popular food in Colombia and Venezuela.
 Once you try them you will see why.

 - 2 cups pre-cooked corn meal such as P.A.N.

 - 2 1/2 cups water

 - 1 tsp salt

 Pour the water into a mixing bowl.
-Add the salt to the water.
+Add the salt and sugar to the water.
 Now slowly add the corn meal while mixing.
 Continue to mix until you get a nice smooth dough.

 Cut out 2 squares of plastic (I used a ziploc bag for this).
 Put a dough ball on one of the plastic squares then top with the other square.
 Then take a heavy bottomed pot to flatten the dough.
 Transfer the flattened arepa to a skillet over medium heat and cook for five minutes on each side.
-They should be lightly browned.
-Then transfer to a plate to cool.
-You could also do this with an electric griddle.
+They should be browned with some darker spots as well.

 Repeat the above process with the remaining dough balls.
 Once the cooked arepas are cool enough to handle use a knife to cut them open.
 Stuff them with your favorite fillings and enjoy!